BMR Group

-BMR are hardware stores located in Quebec, Ontario, New Brunswick, Nova Scotia, Prince Edward Island in Canada, and also in Saint Pierre and Miquelon, an overseas collectivity of France located on islands near Canada.
+BMR is a hardware store with chains located in the Canadian provinces of Quebec, Ontario, New Brunswick, Nova Scotia, and Prince Edward Island, as well as in Saint Pierre and Miquelon, an overseas collectivity of France located on islands near Canada.
 BMR specializes in the distribution and sale of renovation products and household hardware.

 Description

 The company distributes and sells renovation products and household hardware to homeowners and home builders.
-Their success can be attributed by the fact that their stores are warehouse styled for large and small market areas.
-Their major competitors are Home Hardware, Castle Building Centres, Home Depot and Rona/Réno-Dépôtxc.
+Their success is often attributed to the fact that their stores are warehouse styled for large and small market areas.
+Their major competitors comprise Home Hardware, Castle Building Centres, Home Depot and Rona/Réno-Dépôt.